siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 mkfs.vfat /dev/sdb1
 ~~~

-**The BIOS_Boot partition must not be formatted!**
-If the boot manager GRUB finds the *EFI-System* and the *BIOS\_Boot* partition during the installation, it will use them, no matter which installation target we have specified.
+If the boot manager GRUB finds the *EFI-System* partition during the installation, it will use it, no matter which installation target we have specified.

-We format the Linux partitions sdb3, sdb5, and sdb6 with **ext4**.
+We format the Linux partitions sdb2, sdb4, and sdb5 with **ext4**.

 ~~~
-mkfs.ext4 /dev/sdb3
+mkfs.ext4 /dev/sdb2
 ~~~

 To set up the swap partition, format it with

 ~~~
-mkswap /dev/sdb4
+mkswap /dev/sdb3
 ~~~

 Now the system needs to know about this partition:

 ~~~
-swapon /dev/sdb4
+swapon /dev/sdb3
 ~~~

 Check if the swap space is available: